 Once you find the sweet spot for your press, write it down.
 Every model behaves differently, and dialing in your “true temp” is the easiest way to get consistent, studio-quality color every time.

-How to Calibrate Your Heat Press for Accurate Sublimation
+How to Check and Adjust Your Heat Press Temperature

 Accurate temperature is the difference between sharp, vibrant prints and washed-out colors.
 Here’s the simple calibration process used in production shops to make sure your press hits the correct temperature every time.